babashka/process/README.md

     - `:in`, `:out`, `:err`: objects compatible with `clojure.java.io/copy` that will be copied to or from the process's corresponding stream.
-May be set to `:inherit` for redirecting to the parent process's corresponding stream.
-Optional `:in-enc`, `:out-enc` and `:err-enc` values will be passed along to `clojure.java.io/copy`.
+May be set to `:inherit` for redirecting to the parent process's corresponding stream.Optional `:in-enc`, `:out-enc` and `:err-enc` values will be passed along to `clojure.java.io/copy`.

+      The `:out` and `:err` options support `:string` for writing to a string output.
+You will need to `deref` the process before accessing the string via the process's `:out`.

     - `:inherit`: if true, sets `:in`, `:out` and `:err` to `:inherit`.
     - `:dir`: working directory.
     - `:env`: a map of environment variables.
     - `:escape`: function that will applied to each stringified argument.
 On Windows this defaults to prepending a backslash before a double quote.
+On other operating systems it defaults to `identity`.
     - `:shutdown`: shutdown hook.
-Required: map with `:proc` (`java.lang.ProcessBuilder`).
+Takes a map with `:proc` (`java.lang.ProcessBuilder`).
 Defaults to `default-shutdown-hook`.

-- `default-shutdown-hook`: function of map with `:proc` (`java.lang.ProcessBuilder`).
-Destroys the process and all of its descendants.

-- `*defaults*`: dynamic var containing overridable default options.
-Use `alter-var-root` to change permanently or `binding` to change temporarily.

   Piping can be achieved with the `->` macro: